Chapter 18.08 DEFINITIONS

 (Ord. dated 11-19-13)

 Modification.
 Dimensional relief issued by the zoning enforcement officer rather than by the zoning board of review.
 The zoning enforcement officer may issue only the relief specified in Ch.
-18.59.
+18.59 of this Title.

 Multi-family building.
 A building that contains three or more principal dwelling units.